singer-io/getting-started/docs/TAP_SUBMISSION_REQUIREMENTS.md

     return []
 ```

-## Pypi
+## PyPi

-In order to run in Stitch, we require sole ownership a Pypi repo using the specific naming convention: `tap-<tap-name>`
+In order to run in Stitch, we require sole ownership a PyPi repo using the specific naming convention: `tap-<tap-name>`

-If you have a Pypi repo under this name, you will either need to:
+If you have a PyPi repo under this name, you will either need to:
    - add `singer_io` user as admin and remove yourself as admin
-   - delete the Pypi repo
+   - delete the PyPi repo

 ## Contributor License Agreement